christianglodt/rest-pulse-mixer/README.md

 # rest-pulse-mixer
-A simple REST API for changing the volume of PulseAudio sinks
+A simple REST API for changing the volume of PulseAudio sinks.

+## Configuration
+Configure the PulseAudio server to connect to using the `PULSE_SERVER` environment variable.